 The Fascial Manipulation® program is an intensive hands-on series.
 It combines theoretical lectures, demonstrations, and practicals throughout each course day.
 Participants will learn to evaluate musculoskeletal dysfunctions with specific reference to the human fascial system, and to apply the Fascial Manipulation method.
 Lectures include the anatomy and physiology of the fascial system, an explanation of the biomechanical model used in application of this technique, and the anatomical localization of fascial points (myofascial sequences, spirals).
 Emphasis will be placed on the evaluation of musculoskeletal dysfunctions (from history taking, to hypothesis, to functional testing, to palpation, to verification and treatment) together with a methodology and strategy for treatment.

-The Fascial Manipulation® series is intended for physical therapists, osteopaths, chiropractors, medical doctors, and other licensed health care practitioners with a good working knowledge of musculoskeletal anatomy, physiology and notions of postural analysis.
+The Fascial Manipulation® series is intended for physical therapists, osteopaths, chiropractors, medical doctors, and other licensed health care practitioners with a good working knowledge of musculoskeletal anatomy, physiology and neurology.
 Massage therapists with a minimum of three years of experience may be eligible but need to contact us prior to registering to review their eligibility.

 This course currently consists of two levels, divided into two parts per level: Level 1 - Part 1A/1B and Level 2 - Part 2A/2B.
 Successful completion of Part 1 is required before being able to attend Part 2.